 - Château de Brantes, Sorgues: garden tour, Provençal dinner and classical music concert

 This morning we visit the large Sunday market of L’Isle-sur-la-Sorgue, incorporating a food market, flea market, and antique market.
 The town, which stretches across the Sorgue River, has shady plane trees, historic waterwheels, and flower-filled riverside cafés and restaurants.
-It is the second largest antique centre in France (after Paris).

 In the late afternoon we visit the Château de Brantes for a special evening tour and reception.
 The garden, which incorporates the oldest magnolia tree in France (1780), was designed by the Danish landscape architect Mogens Tvede in 1956.
 The château is surrounded by an extensive plane-tree wood, and features a series of basins through which the River Sorgues flows.
 After a guided tour through the park and garden, we enjoy an al fresco Provençal buffet dinner, followed by delightful classical music concert.
 (Overnight Avignon) BLD